Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 - YouTube: https://youtube.com/@peagameplay-vn
 - Discord server: https://discord.gg/9dNbcJRvyb
 - Email: nvdtn19forwork@gmail.com
-###### If you would like to report bugs or have any suggestions please open an issue or join my official discord server.
-Also consider sponsoring this project if you find it useful to give me more motivation to maintain the translation! 🙂
+# If you would like to report bugs or have any suggestions please open an issue or join my official discord server.
+Also consider sponsoring this project if you find it useful to give me more motivation to maintain the translation!
+You can either sponsor me via GitHub Sponsor or buy me a coffee 🙂